John Trudell: Loss of family in house fire

-On February 12, 1979, Trudell's wife Tina Manning and their three children, and his mother-in-law Leah Hicks-Manning died in a suspicious fire at the home of his parents-in-law on the Duck Valley Indian Reservation in Nevada.
+On February 12, 1979, Trudell's wife Tina Manning, their three children and his mother-in-law, Leah Hicks-Manning, died in a suspicious fire at the home of his parents-in-law on the Duck Valley Indian Reservation in Nevada.
 His father-in-law Arthur Manning survived.
-He was a member of the Duck Valley Shoshone Paiute 's Tribal Council which was working for treaty rights.
+He was a member of the Duck Valley Shoshone Paiute's Tribal Council which was working for treaty rights.
 Opponents included the local tribal police chief and the BIA superintendent, John Artichoker.
 Leah coordinated social services at the reservation.
-Tina had been working for tribal water rights at the Wildhorse Reservoir.
+Tina had been working for tribal water rights at the Wild Horse Reservoir.
 Opponents of her campaign included officials of the local BIA, Elko County and Nevada state officials, members of the water recreation industry, and local white ranchers.
 Other activists have also speculated whether there was government involvement behind the tragedy.
 The house fire that killed Trudell's family happened within 24 hours of him burning a US flag on the steps of the FBI building in Washington D.C. in protest of the government's treatment of Native Americans and the Sioux Nation.
 Trudell believed that the fire was meant to threaten and silence him and his activist wife.

 Trudell believed that the fire was arson, but the BIA police investigation claimed that it was accidental.
 In numerous interviews, he expressed distrust for the federal government and specifically the FBI.
 The FBI has been implicated in wrongdoing in Pine Ridge and other reservations during this period, which included offering monetary support to Dick Wilson's Guardians of the Oglala Nation (GOONS).
-Essentially the GOONS, paid by Dickie Wilson (who in turn was paid by the FBI), the then Band Council Chief (elected in what many believe was a rigged election) terrorized and murdered traditional Sioux people who spoke out against federal government treatment of American Indian people.
+Essentially the GOONS, paid by Dickie Wilson (who in turn was paid by the FBI), the then Band Council Chief (elected in what many believe was a rigged election), terrorized and murdered traditional Sioux people who spoke out against federal government treatment of American Indian people.

 Aquash murder controversy

 In 2004, Trudell testified in the federal trial of Arlo Looking Cloud, an Oglala Lakota American Indian Movement (AIM) member charged in the kidnapping and murder of Anna Mae Aquash, the highest-ranking woman in AIM, in December 1975.
 Trudell testified that Looking Cloud had told him that John Graham, another low-level AIM member, was the gunman in the murder.
 Trudell identified Graham from photographs.
 Looking Cloud was convicted in 2004 and sentenced to life imprisonment.

 His testimony was part of the evidence considered by the Canadian judge who ordered Graham's extradition to the United States in February 2005.
-On March 2, 2005, the Native Youth Movement Vancouver announced a boycott of Trudell's music and poetry in retaliation for his testimony, and alleged that the FBI had killed Aquash.
+On March 2, 2005, the Native Youth Movement Vancouver announced a boycott of Trudell's music and poetry in retaliation for his testimony and alleged that the FBI had killed Aquash.
 In 2010, Graham was convicted in a South Dakota state court of felony murder of Aquash and sentenced to life imprisonment.